smalos/nuBuilder4-Code-Library/codelib/globeadmin_display_data_type/README.md

 ☛  Add this JavaScript code in the Header (❓ [Home ► Setup](codelib/common/setup_header.gif)).

-☛  Then save, and log in again for the changes to take effect
+☛  Then click *Save*, and log in again for the changes to take effect

 <details>